Chronic Tiredness and Insomnia in Adrenal Fatigue

 - If you don’t fall asleep, get up and do something else like Adrenal Restorative Exercises or Adrenal Breathing Exercises.
 Go back to bed when you’re tired.
 Don’t agonize over falling asleep.
-The stress will only prevent sleep.
+The stress will only prevent sleep and lead to chronic tiredness.
 It is common for many people with Adrenal Fatigue to feel wired and tired at the same time.
 If your mind is running and cannot stop, use the energy to think positive thoughts.
 Set aside worries and any negative thoughts, get into the habit of positive thinking at bedtime, and occupy your mind with images of relaxing places or happy events.

 - A good bed is subjective and different for each person.
 Make sure you have a bed that is comfortable and offers orthopedic support.
 If you share your bed, make sure there’s enough room for two.
 Children and pets are often disruptive, so you may need to set limits on how often they can sleep in your bed with you.

 - Take a natural sleep aid as directed by your health care professional.
-There are many available, each with its special characteristics.
-It’s common to use multiple sleep aids, but some trial and error is needed to arrive at the right combination for you.
+There are many available, each with its own special characteristics.
+It’s common to use multiple sleep aids when dealing with chronic tiredness and insomnia, but some trial and error is needed to arrive at the right combination for you.

 © Copyright 2014 Michael Lam, M.D.
 All Rights Reserved.